 Dogs seem to have an irrepressible urge to lick everything.
 Whether that’s licking their owner, licking other dogs, or even licking strangers, it’s difficult to get them to stop.

 If you need to get them to stop, behavior training or dog chew deterrent sprays are good options.
-But it’s a natural behavior, so it’s difficult to prevent it from happening.
+But it’s a natural and common behavior, so it’s difficult to prevent it from happening.